-This assignment will be conducted through a case study that student will respond to by creating a staff plan for the church in the case study that includes the following: rationale for each staff position, budget plan for each staff position, job description and performance evaluations to coach a team to reach the strategy and goals outlined by the church.
+Staff Plan This assignment will be conducted through creating a staff plan for the church to be developed over the course of three mentor meetings for this teach unit.
+The plan should include the following: rationale for each staff position, budget plan for each staff position, job description and performance evaluations to coach a team to reach the strategy and goals outlined by the church.
 A Biblical foundation should be utilized in the staff plan.
 This assignment is related to SLO #3 and 4.
-Due: Friday October 11th 11:59 CST.
+Due: 9/28\\\\